 On October 14, 2010, we completed our public offering of 5,500,000 common units at \$17.65 per unit and raised gross proceeds of approximately \$97.1 million to fund our fleet expansion.
 The net proceeds of this offering, including the underwriting discount and excluding estimated offering costs of \$0.3 million were approximately \$92.7 million.
 Pursuant to this offering, we issued 112,245 additional general partnership units to our General Partner.
 The net proceeds from the issuance of the general partnership units were \$2.0 million.
-On the same date, we completed the exercise of the overallotment option, previously granted to the underwriters in connection with the offering of 5,500,000 common units, and issued 825,000 additional common units at the public offering price less the underwriting discount.
+On the same date, we completed the exercise of the overallotment option, previously granted to the underwriting discount.
 As a result of the exercise of the overallotment option, we raised additional gross proceeds of \$14.5 million and net proceeds of approximately \$13.9 million.
 We issued 16,837 additional general partnership units to our General Partner.
-The net proceeds from the issuance of the additional general partnership units were \$0.3 million.
+The net proceeds of approximately \$13.9 million.